 Progress reports may be issued by the College to the student and their advisor.
-Students who are experiencing difficulty in any course are encouraged to seek assistance for their advisor and the faculty teaching the course.
-The student can also request addition services from the Dean of Student Services such as tutoring and studying skills/test taking skills sessions.
+Students who are experiencing difficulty in any course are encouraged to seek assistance from their advisor and the faculty teaching the course.
+The student can also request additional services from the Student Success Center such as tutoring and studying skills/test taking skills sessions.